-raised by the beach in Florida, as a child I spent days making sand castles.
-I loved the creative process!
-Throughout high school I worked as an artist painting ceramic and glass gift items and spent summers interning at graphic design firms.
-A profession in the Arts was thrilling to me! i went to college in Boston at The Museum School/Tufts university and eventually landed as a junior designer at a museum in New York.
+raised by the beach in Florida, as a child I could spend hours making sand castles and was happiest being creative.
+Throughout high school I worked at a local shop painting glass gift items and spent summers interning at graphic design firms.
+I left home for Boston to attend The Museum School/Tufts university and eventually landed as a junior designer at a museum in New York.

-I pursued a graduate degree in psychotherapy at Smith College and also joined a meditation group.
-Fascinated by this ancient practice, I completed my thesis on "the impact of meditation on therapists clinical skills."
-I attended retreats and studied meditation with Thich Nhat Hanh, anandi Ma, and at Paramahansa Yogananda's Self Realization Fellowship in Encinitas, CA.
+I pursued a graduate degree in psychotherapy at Smith College and also joined a Kriya Yoga/meditation group for daily practitioners.
+My fascination with meditation and healing grew and I conducted an empirical study on "the impact of meditation on therapists clinical skills."
+I studied disciplined meditation with Thich Nhat Hanh/Deer Park Monastery and at Paramahansa Yogananda's Self Realization Fellowship/Encinitas.

-The best part of parenthood: watching the kids (now young adults) cooking meals for each other!
+The kitchen remains today as our family center, the best part for me is watching the kids (now young adults) cooking meals for each other!